Star Wars, Nothing But Star Wars

 Few films become such cultural phenomena as "Star Wars" aka "Star Wars: Episode IV - A New Hope" (1977).
 Even today, it manages to make the news, as Disney/Pixar prepare to justify their purchase of director George Lucas' production company for $4.5 Billion by reportedly planning to crank out as many related films and television series and so on and so forth as they can.
 There even is talk of bringing back the iconic original stars - Carrie Fisher, Harrison Ford and Mark Hamill - for future projects, forty years later.
 It really doesn't matter whether you like the franchise or not, it's too big to ignore.
 It is there and isn't going away any time soon.
 If you enjoy film, you should know something about "Star Wars."

 The cultural impact of this film is difficult to grasp.
 "Star Wars" so far has spawned five sequels, with another three (at least, the next one planned for 2015) currently planned, all of them blockbusters.
 The term "Jedi Master" has entered the lexicon, and "May the Foorce be with you" became a catchphrase along with many other aspects of this film.
 The spin-offs are countless, and it was all the brainchild of one man: George Lucas.

-The genius of Lucas was that he took basic science fiction, as established in film ("Forbidden Planet"), Television ("Star Trek") and books (the "Foundation" Series), and melded it with fantasy ("The Lord of the Rings").
+The genius of Lucas was that he took basic science fiction, as established in film ("Forbidden Planet"), Television ("Star Trek") and books (the Isaac Asimov "Foundation" series), and melded it with fantasy ("The Lord of the Rings").
 In early drafts, Lucas actually planned to have Luke Skywalker and his family be dwarves.
 Well, JRR Tolkien still has that realm pretty much to himself, but you could see where Lucas' imagination was headed.

 This science fiction/fantasy combination pried films away from over-reliance on gadgets and hardware - though there are plenty of those in the "Star Wars" universe.
 The key idea is that there are forces beyond the mechanical that govern fate.
 This is personified by Obi-Wan Kenobi and the power of "the force," whatever that is.
 There are many other historical elements grafted on ("Stormtroopers" was the name for German shock troops of World War I), but using the science parts of science fiction only as a means to get at the real story of enlightenment and self-realization is what set the saga apart.

 The score by John Williams, who cut his teeth in science fiction with his stirring "Lost in Space" themes, is an enduring classic.
 My head over-analyzes this and tells me that "Star Wars" is a simplistic, cartoonish film best left to children.
-My heart overrules those foolish thoughts and places it squarely on my Top Ten Films list.
+My heart, though, overrules those foolish thoughts and places "Star Wars" squarely on my Top Ten Films list.
 There's nothing wrong with cartoonish if it is done well and has a knowing air about it, and "Star Wars" succeeds on both scores.
 The Indiana Jones films successfully adopted a similar tactic, also with awesome results.